 The cocktail knocked it down to a moderate level, until they stopped it.
 After they stopped it a new nurse came on duty who had a scent that triggered me.
 My migraine shot up and I was terribly sick.
 It did not come down, and I was sent home “to suffer”.

 Today I woke up in intense pain that continued to build, within an hour it was so excruciating it was beyond what I could imagine a migraine could be.
 I was not sure if the pain would diminish.
 If it hadn’t I would not have been able to carry on.
-I had to admit my thought have gone there, but migraine can kill.
-All I can hear in my head is, “You can suffer at home”
+I had to admit my thoughts have gone there, but migraine can kill.
+All I can hear in my head is, “You can SUFFER at home”

 My doctor is the only headache specialist in this area.
 According to the American Headache Society currently only 416 specialist are certified by the United Council for Neurologic Subspecialties (UCNS) to treat an estimated 36 million migraine sufferers over age 12 in the United States.
 I’m lucky to be able to see one, but when she is unavailable it is very difficult.
 She will be back in the office on the 12th, however she has jury duty the first week of July, I don’t have an appointment until July 26th.
-The doctor I saw in the hospital said he was going to talk to her office to see he could get me and appointment earlier.
+The doctor I saw in the hospital said he was going to talk to her office to see if he could get me an appointment earlier.
 I doubt that will happen.

 There is a headache clinic at the Mayo Clinic in Phoenix.
 If my doctor can’t help me I’m considering going to the clinic for an evaluation It is 110 miles away.
 Does anyone have thoughts on this?
 I’ve heard some conflicting results from friends about their experiences with Mayo, I’d like to know if anyone has any thoughts.

-- Migraine is the 6th most disabling illness in the world
+Migraine is the 6th most disabling illness in the world

-- Migraine often runs in families.
+Migraine often runs in families.

-- Migraine also affects children.
+Migraine also affects children.

-- Pain does not have to be present during a migraine.
+Pain does not have to be present during a migraine.

-- More than 4 million adults experience chronic migraine with over 15 migraines per month.
+More than 4 million adults experience chronic migraine with over 15 migraines per month.

 If you know someone with migraine, be gentle, try to understand, Sometimes it can change you.
 It can steal your life.
 It doesn’t mean they don’t want to spend time with you, often it means they can’t.
 They still love you.
 Love them.